reedes/vim-quotable/README.markdown

 The ‘smart’(1) level provides basic support for typographical quotes, providing no-frills behavior.

-More advanced is the ‘smarter’(2) mode that provides context.
+More advanced is the ‘smarter’(2) mode that provides context as you type.
 If you’re at the end of a line (or prior to whitespace) a matching pair of quotes (`“”` or `‘’`) will be inserted together rather than a single opening quote.
-The closing quote will be then be pushed ahead of your inserted text.
+The closing quote(s) will be then be pushed ahead of your inserted text.
 You can step through the closing quote by hitting the corresponding quote key (`"` or `'`) where there is no need to exit Insert mode or use arrow keys.

-### Motion commands
+## Motion commands

 Motion commands are a powerful feature of Vim.